 Nubra Valley is one of the main sub-districts of Ladakh and it lies 116 kilometres from Leh.
 It can be reached by crossing the highest motorable road and pass, Khardung La at an altitude of 18,380 feet.

 By Himanshu – Everything Candid

 25 Km from Jabalpur – the cultural city of central India, lies Bhedaghat on Sacred River Narmada.
-Bhedagaht is the abode to marble rocks and thunderous Dhuandhar water fall.
-Bhedaghat, stretched for 5 KM along River Narmada, is a beautiful expression of nature and belived by many as Indian version of Grand Canyon.
-River Narmada meanders through marble rocks rising upto 100 feet on either site creating a marvelous natural wonder.
+Bhedagaht is the abode to marble rocks and thunderous Dhuandhar waterfall.
+Bhedaghat, stretched for 5 KM along River Narmada, is a beautiful expression of nature and believed by many as an Indian version of Grand Canyon.
+River Narmada meanders through marble rocks rising up to 100 feet on either side creating a marvelous natural wonder.
 Sunlight sparkling on marble rocks creates hues and shades of many colors throughout the day and casts colorful reflection on the clear water.
-Crystal clear water of this placid river and marble rocks provide an excellent opportunity for boat ride with talkative local guides.
+Crystal clear water of this placid river and marble rocks provide an excellent opportunity for a boat ride with talkative local guides.
 The cascading waterfall of Dhuanadhar where Narmada takes the plunge is an awesome spectacle of nature.
-During sunrise and sunset, entire setting offers a great avenue for photographers to click golden hour shots.
+During sunrise and sunset, the entire setting offers a great avenue for photographers to click golden hour shots.
 To feel the place, one must take a walk along Narmada on marble rocks for then nature will reveal its best painting on a huge canvas marked with Marble Rock, Holy Narmada and Smoky Fall.
-Once done with photograph, one can stay at hotels on the bank of river and enjoy dinner while watching the roaring waterfall.
+Once done with the photographs, one can stay at hotels on the bank of the river and enjoy dinner while watching the roaring waterfall.

 Trek to Dzukou Valley in Nagaland